 Notice of Privacy Policy.
 The SEC, CFTC and/or Federal Trade Commission ("FTC") regulations governing the privacy of consumer financial information (the "Privacy Regulations") require every investment adviser and fund domiciled in the U.S. or having U.S. clients or investors, commodity pool operators ("CPOs") and commodity trading advisors ("CTAs") to establish policies and procedures to protect the confidentiality of clients and investor records.
 Such policies and procedures should be reviewed annually and updated according to privacy laws and regulations.

-Annual notice must be given to each client or investor who is an individual disclosing the types of non-public personal information that the adviser, fund, CPO or CTA collects and the extent of disclosure.
-Notice of privacy policies and procedures is required under the Privacy Regulations and must be delivered to clients or investors at least once during any twelve-month period.
-The notice may be provided along with other information so the beginning of the year is generally a good time for delivery (e.g. along with a bill or annual report).
-The Privacy Regulations were amended in 2009 and now include a model privacy notice form.
+Under the Privacy Regulations, a person subject to the regulations must deliver initial notice to its customers of its privacy policies and practices.
+The Privacy Regulations include a model privacy notice form.
 Persons subject to the Privacy Regulations are provided a safe harbor for the privacy notice delivery requirement if they deliver a privacy notice that conforms to the model privacy notice form.
+In December 2015, Congress passed an immediately effective amendment to the Privacy Regulations providing that advisers and certain other financial professionals will no longer need to provide annual privacy notices to their clients subject to certain conditions.
+Under the amended regulations, an adviser, fund, CPO or CTA would not need to comply with the annual notice requirement if: (i) it only shares non-public personal information with third-parties in a manner that does not require an opt-out right be provided to customers (e.g., only in limited circumstances to service providers, for fraud detection and prevention purposes, etc.) and (ii) has not changed its policies and practices from those disclosed in the most recent disclosure provided to the customer.

 After providing a notice to such client or investor, you may not disclose any non-public information about clients or investors other than as described in the notice without first giving notice to the client or investor describing the proposed disclosure.
 Parties should obtain legal consultation before obtaining consumer credit reports on clients or sharing investor information with anyone including affiliated entities.

 Proxy Voting Policy.
 SEC-registered investment advisers are required to adopt policies and procedures on proxy voting designed to ensure that securities are voted in accordance with the best interest of their clients and that material conflicts of interest are addressed.
-Advisory clients must be given a description of such policies, a copy of such policies upon request and informed as to how they can obtain a list of such proxy votes relating to such client's securities.
-In 2014, the SEC's Division of Investment Management and Division of Corporate Finance jointly issued a Staff Legal Bulletin providing guidance on the proxy voting responsibilities of advisers.
+Advisory clients must be given a description of such policies, a copy of such policies upon request and information as to how they can obtain a list of such proxy votes relating to such client's securities.
+In 2014, the SEC's Division of Investment Management and Division of Corporate Finance jointly issued a Staff Legal Bulletin providing guidance on the proxy voting responsibilities of advisers available here.
 The guidance provides examples of how advisers can comply with their fiduciary duties to clients when voting proxies.
-The guidance also provides SEC staff interpretation of when voting a proxy is not required, the considerations an adviser should take into account when selecting a proxy advisory firm and an adviser's ongoing duty to oversee any proxy advisory firm it retains.
-The staff expects advisers to implement any changes to their current systems and processes necessary to comply with the new guidance in advance of the 2015 proxy season.
-The joint Staff Legal Bulletin can be found here.
-Investment advisers should review their proxy voting policies in light of this guidance.
+The guidance also provides SEC staff interpretations of when voting a proxy is not required, the considerations an adviser should take into account when selecting a proxy advisory firm and an adviser's ongoing duty to oversee any proxy advisory firm it retains.
+Investment advisers should periodically review their proxy voting policies.